-ITS Educational Technologies services range from consultation and skill development to enterprise-level applications and evaluation for USC faculty who want to use technology to advance their teaching, collaboration, and research efforts.
+ITS Learning Design & Technology services range from consultation and skill development to enterprise-level applications and evaluation for USC faculty who want to use technology to advance their teaching, collaboration, and research efforts.

 - Blackboard Learning Management System